PhotoMerchant: Tell me about yourself and your photography business.

 BR: Running my own business as opposed to contracting is definitely more stressful.
 I like to do everything perfectly, and I question myself constantly.
 Am I showing the right pictures?
 Am I advertising and marketing correctly?
 With contracting all that stuff is done for me.
 Weddings are brought to me; I meet with the client and book the date.
 On my own, the business side is a challenge.

 With costs, I don’t have high overheads because my studio is in my home.
 I’m a careful saver; I budget and set my earnings aside to buy equipment.
 My only advertising so far is word of mouth and I’m getting enough work that I’m passing work on to other amazing photographers who work in my company.
 So far I haven’t had to do any formal advertising at all.
 I can keep my prices reasonable because I don't spend a fortune on advertising!
 My prices and packages are unbeatable in Michigan!!!
 The quality of equipment I shoot with, my style of shooting, my personable approach with clients and of course what I deliver in the end to my clients determines how I charge my clients.

 PM: What do you do to stay competitive with other photographers in your market?

-I compete against a lot of men and I think being a woman is an advantage.
+Also I compete against a lot of men and I think being a woman is an advantage.
 I see photography from a different point of view and have a keen eye for detail.
 Having been in place of a bride before, and now having had children, I can relate to my clients.

 I take so much to heart.
 I have a great love for what I do.
 A wedding is one day you can’t bring back and it means everything for me to do a perfect job.

 PM: If you could go back in time and give your younger self a piece of advice, what would it be?

 BR: I would try not to take myself too seriously and try not to be such a perfectionist.
 I feel like I miss out on my personal life worrying about business so much.
 Then again being a perfectionist has got me to where I am today!